The-AVR/AVR-2022/content/en/software/gui/_index.md

 The functionality of the application is broken up into multiple tabs.
 These tabs are automatically enabled/disabled based on the connectivity currently available.
 These tabs can be re-ordered as desired.
-Additionally, the tabs can be popped out into seperate windows to create a multi-pane view, either by double clicking the tab, or right-clicking and selecting "Pop out".
+Additionally, the tabs can be popped out into separate windows to create a multi-pane view, either by double clicking the tab, or right-clicking and selecting "Pop out".

 ![You can also double-click to pop out a tab](popout.gif)